Earning a living... 職歴

 Road Trips...
 5 Hours plus...

-Headed to the “jungle" (Kansai) for a game.
+Heading to the “jungle" (Kansai) to play a game.
 It takes about five hours by bus from Hiroshima to the Kansai (Osaka-Kobe) area.
 There are only two high school football teams (Johoku and Sotoku) in the westernmost part of Japan so we have to travel to the Kansai area to compete; either that or we scrimmage the few Hiroshima area colleges or adult clubs.
 Aside from Sotoku the closest opponent is Mikki High School which is four hours east of Hiroshima by bus.
 There's no allocated funding from the school that I'm aware of so the player’s equipment and transportation costs come out of their parent's pockets.
 Charter bus fees to Kansai start from $1,200.00 round trip.
 The cost is evenly divided among the players for away games.
 In Japan most schools don't provide sports uniforms or pay expenses as in America; private schools in Japan operate more or less as businesses with little or no government funding (Click on photo for more)

 .